-Over the ocean, the azimuth variations in $\sigma^{o}$ in the scatterometer measurements are used to infer the near-surface vector wind (see [27]) which generates the surface waves causing the azimuth modulation.
-Since hours to days pass between revisits, temporal variability in the wind limits the use of the data to a single pass when estimating the wind.
-In contrast, a unique feature of surface winds on the Antarctic ice sheet is their extreme persistence and longer timescale of variability.
+Over the ocean, the azimuth variations in $\sigma^o$ in the scatterometer measurements are used to infer the near-surface vector wind (see [25]), which generates the surface waves, causing the azimuth modulation.
+Over the Antarctic ice sheet, wind-generated roughness and snowlaying combine to produce an anisotropic response.
 Radiative cooling of surface air masses over the interior ice sheet causes negative buoyancy and the air to sink downslope.
-The shape of the Antarctic ice sheet imposes a strong topographic control on the drainage of these airmasses as they flow outward towards the coastal margins.
-Near the coast winds are funneled by the local terrain into confluence zones, where the strongest wind speeds and persistence are recorded [29].
-Importantly, Antarctic ice sheet surface winds can maintain approximately the same speed and direction for weeks at a time, making them the most persistent winds on Earth [28].
-Mean yearly directional constancy values (the ratio of wind magnitude to the average wind speed) are observed to be in excess of 0.9, and thus wind-induced roughness exhibits considerably less temporal variability in direction than ocean winds on timescales of days [28, 29].
-As a result, sastrugi and snow drifts form which are aligned with the wind direction, whose roughness is regionally dependent upon both the shape of the ice sheet directing the flow and variability in the magnitude of the wind vector.
-Such erosional and depositional features are believed to be the dominant source of the previously observed azimuth variation in $\sigma^o$ [33].
-Because of this persistence in these winds we assume that the azimuth modulation is stable over a several day period, thereby permitting us to combine multiple passes in this analysis.
+The shape of the Antarctic ice sheet imposes a strong topographic control on the drainage of these airmasses as they flow outward toward the coastal margins.
+Near the coast, winds are funneled by the local terrain into confluence zones, where the strongest wind speeds and persistence are recorded [27].
+Antarctic ice sheet surface winds can maintain approximately the same speed and direction for weeks at a time, making them the most persistent winds on Earth [26].
+Thus, wind-induced roughness exhibits considerably less temporal variability in direction than ocean winds.
+As a result, sastrugi and snow drifts form aligned with the wind direction.
+Their roughness is regionally dependent upon both the shape of the ice sheet directing the flow and variability in the magnitude of the wind vector.
+Such erosional and depositional features are believed to be the dominant source of the previously observed azimuth variation in $\sigma^o$ [31].
+Because of this persistence in these winds, we assume that the azimuth modulation is stable over a period of several days, thereby permitting us to combine multiple passes in this analysis.

-In this paper we examine measurements of $\sigma^o$ and $T_b$ with respect to the 'relative azimuth angle,' (i.e. the pointing angle of the antenna relative to north - see Figs. 1 and 2) reported by the sensor for each measurement.
-We study the impact which the amplitude of the modulation has upon other applications of this data to global change studies, and use the directional dependence in the regional modulation and attempt to map the distribution of aligned surface roughness features.
-The goal of the present paper is to extend the semi-empirical analysis of [33] to the entire Antarctic ice sheet.
-We exploit the broader spatial coverage available with NSCAT, incorporating additional information from Escat, and also evaluate the corresponding azimuth variations in SSM/I brightness temperatures.
+In this paper, we consider data from the NASA scatterometer (NSCAT) [25], flown on the Japanese Advanced Earth Observation Satellite (ADEOS-1), the wind scatterometer mode (hereafter Escat) of the advanced microwave instrument (AMI) flown on the European Remote Sensing (ERS) satellites [1], and SSM/I data to study the microwave response over Antarctica.
+We examine measurements of $\sigma^o$ and $T_b$ with respect to the "relative azimuth angle," [i.e., the pointing angle of the antenna relative to north (see Figs. 1 and 2)] reported by the sensor for each measurement.
+We study the impact the amplitude of the modulation has upon other applications of this data to global change studies and use the directional dependence in the regional modulation, and attempt to map the distribution of aligned surface roughness features.
+The goal of the present paper is to extend the semi-empirical analysis of [31] to the entire Antarctic ice sheet.
+We exploit the broad spatial coverage available with NSCAT, incorporating additional information from Escat, and also evaluate the corresponding azimuth variations in SSM/I brightness temperatures.
 Coupling observations from each of these sensors can shed light on the scattering/emission mechanisms of the firn and permit extraction of key surface and subsurface properties with the aid of inverse modeling.
-Further, since scatterometer and radiometer data represent the longest temporal, global microwave datasets, they are increasingly being used as a baseline in global change studies.
-An understanding of their regional azimuthal tendencies is important since sampling and analysis procedures may otherwise confuse azimuth modulation with geophysical changes taking place at the ice sheet surface.
+Furthermore, since scatterometer and radiometer data represent the longest temporal, global microwave datasets, they are increasingly being used as a baseline in global change studies.
+An understanding of their regional azimuthal tendencies is important, since sampling and analysis procedures may otherwise confuse azimuth modulation with geophysical changes taking place at the ice sheet surface.